Part 16: Design Trajectories with Astrogator

 1. Select the Attitude tab.

-4. This tells Astrogator to determine the Delta-V magnitude based on user determined results.
+4. Notice the target now has a check mark.
+Selecting the target makes Delta-V Magnitude an independent variable.
+This tells Astrogator to determine the Delta-V magnitude based on user determined results.
 You will set up those results in an upcoming section.

 Propagating to apoapsis

-Update the Transfer () Stopping Condition to stop at apoapsis.
+Update Transfer's () Stopping Condition to stop at apoapsis.

 1. Select Transfer () in the MCS.

-3. Select Apoapsis () in the New Stopping Condition window.
+3. Select Apoapsis () in the New Stopping Condition dialog box.

-5. Select Duration in the Stopping Conditions section.
+5. Select Duration in the Stopping Conditions frame.

 Selecting the results variable